Your IPv4 Block Stays Yours: How Leasing Actually Works

 RPKI and Route Origin Authorizations (ROAs)

 Resource Public Key Infrastructure (RPKI) allows registered IP holders to cryptographically sign routing announcements.
 A Route Origin Authorization (ROA) specifies which Autonomous System Number (ASN) is permitted to originate a given prefix.
-If a lessee's AS number changes, or if a lease ends, you can revoke or update the ROA, which will cause RPKI-validating routers to reject unauthorized announcements.
+If a lessee's AS number changes, or if an IPv4 lease ends, you can revoke or update the ROA, which will cause RPKI-validating routers to reject unauthorized announcements.

-RPKI lease protection is increasingly relevant: major networks and IXPs now enforce RPKI validation, meaning an unauthorized announcement of your block by a former lessee would fail at scale.
+RPKI lease IPv4 protection is increasingly relevant: major networks and IXPs now enforce RPKI validation, meaning an unauthorized announcement of your block by a former lessee would fail at scale.
 This is a structural control, not just a contractual one.

 IPv4 owner protection through contract terms